pbrink231/quickbooks-node-promise/readme.md

 }
 ```

-Also need a config setup
+## Config setup

+A config setup is needed for each app.
+Some values have defaults but should supply your own

 ```javascript
 // QB config